uofgravity/glasflow/README.md

 ## Contributing

 Pull requests are welcome.
 You can review the contribution guidelines [here](https://github.com/igr-ml/glasflow/blob/main/CONTRIBUTING.md).
 For major changes, please open an issue first to discuss what you would like to change.

+## Citing

+If you use glasflow in your work we recommend you also cite nflows following the guidelines in the [nflows readme](https://github.com/igr-ml/nflows#citing-nflows).